sigp/lighthouse/book/src/help_bn.md

                                                referenced by validator client using the --proposer-node flag.
 This configuration is for enabling more secure setups.
         --purge-db                             If present, the chain database will be deleted.
 Use with caution.
+        --purge-db-safe                        The same as --purge-db but requires manual confirmation before the database is purged.
         --reconstruct-historic-states          After a checkpoint sync, reconstruct historic states in the database.
                                                This requires syncing all the way back to genesis.
         --reset-payload-statuses               When present, Lighthouse will forget the payload statuses of any already-